Exact and Asymptotic Results on Coarse Ricci Curvature of Graphs: Introduction

 where $M(\mu_1, \mu_2)$ is the collection of probability measures on $X\times X$ with marginals $\mu_1$ and $\mu_2$.
 Another useful representation of the transportation distance is through the celebrated Kantorovich duality (Theorem 1.14, Villiani \cite{villani}), which states that

 where the supremum is taken over all functions $f:X\rightarrow \mathbb R$ which satisfy $|f(x)-f(y)|\leq d(x, y)$, for all $x, y \in X$.

-The transportation distance between probability measure is used to define the Ricci-curvature of metric measure spaces.
+The transportation distance between probability measure is used to define the Ricci curvature of metric measure spaces.
 A metric measure space $(X, d, m)$ is a metric space $(X, d)$, and a collection of probability measures $m=\{m_x: x \in X\}$ indexed by the points of $X$.
 The coarse Ricci curvature of a metric measure space is defined as follows:

-\begin{defn}[Ollivier \cite{ollivierthesis}]On any metric measure space $(X, d,m)$, for any two distinct points $x, y \in X$, the {\em coarse Ricci curvature} of $(X, d,m)$ of $(x, y)$ is defined as $\kappa(x, y) := 1-\frac{W_1(m_x, m_y)}{d(x, y)}$. \end{defn}
+\begin{defn}[Ollivier \cite{ollivierthesis}]On any metric measure space $(X, d,m)$, for any two distinct points $x, y \in X$, the {\em coarse Ricci curvature} of $(X, d, m)$ of $(x, y)$ is defined as $\kappa(x, y) := 1-\frac{W_1(m_x, m_y)}{d(x, y)}$. \end{defn}